OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 (d) Other fees based on the current valid price list shall, in particular, include the sale and delivery of merchandising, supplementary products and services, and in the event that tickets are to be refunded.

+(e) XING aims to suggest events to users that match their interests and preferences in the best way possible.
+However, event organisers can pay a fee to target events at specific audiences with said events labelled correspondingly.
+Event organisers are aware that event rankings on XING Websites are largely influenced by the audiences selected by the event organisers, and by user settings and behaviour.

-(e) If an event is not held for reasons for which XING is not responsible, the fees for the services rendered by XING shall still be due.
+(f) If an event is not held for reasons for which XING is not responsible, the fees for the services rendered by XING shall still be due.

-(f) If any fees for services rendered by XING do not appear in the price list, they shall be listed on the XING Websites upon use of the respective services.
-Unless governed otherwise, the abovementioned fees shall be subject to the current valid rate of VAT.
+(g) If any fees for services rendered by XING do not appear in the price list, they shall be listed on the XING Websites upon use of the respective services.
+Unless governed otherwise, the above-mentioned fees shall be subject to the current valid rate of VAT.

 **3.5** Refunds